Choens/blood-sugars/README.md

 you can DIY and build your own rig as we have.
-As of June 2015, the Dexcom website does not list Android as a supported platform for cloud-based CGM and there are no publicly announced plans to support the Android platform, let along the Pebble Watch.
+As of June 2015, the Dexcom website does not list Android as a supported platform for cloud-based CGM and there are no publicly announced plans to support the Android platform, let alone the Pebble Watch.
 The applications we are using are all open source and available to anyone who wants to learn more about diabetes self-management (diabetic required).
 Unlike the Apple-based system, the rig we are using is not FDA certified.

 ### Motivation:

-My wife, Karen, is the motivation behind this project.
+My wife is the motivation behind this project.
 As a T1D, her body does not produce insulin.
 This means her body cannot properly process or control glucose (sugar) in her system.
 The following image is an "ideal" glucose-insulin curve pattern I found on [Wikipedia](https://en.wikipedia.org/wiki/Blood_sugar#/media/File:Suckale08_fig3_glucose_insulin_day.png).

 ![Normal Blood Glucose Curves](images/suckale08_fig3_glucose_insulin_day.png